“The medal is by far the best medal I have received. Love it, Love it!!!! The post food was great and the massage was out of this world.”

 We do not offer a pre-race dinner so that you can enjoy some of the pre-race dinner specials created by Jackson restaurants, many of which are walking distance of our hotels.
 Dinner specials will be listed in the race information included in your packet.
 Click here to view a list of local restaurant menus and cuisines.

-Our pre-race Expo will take place at the Jackson Convention Complex from 3:00 p.m. to 7:00 p.m. on Thursday, January 7, and 9:00 a.m. to 9:00 p.m. on Friday, January 8.
+Our pre-race Expo will take place at the Jackson Convention Complex from 3:00 p.m. to 7:00 p.m. on Thursday, January 5, and 9:00 a.m. to 9:00 p.m. on Friday, January 6.
 Vendors from around the country will have running gear and accessories and several local vendors will have Blues music-related items.
 Expo packet pickup is strongly encouraged.
-Limited race day packet pickup will begin at 6:00 a.m. for runners whose travel plans prevent them from attending the Expo.
+Limited race day packet pickup will begin at 6:00 a.m., in the Mississippi Museum of Art lobby, for runners whose travel plans prevent them from attending the Expo.
 Advance arrangements are required for race day pickup.
 Runners may send a proxy* for Expo packet pickup. *Proxy must present a signed and notarized waiver from the registered participant at time of pick up.

 Please be sure to bring a photo ID for packet pickup!
 You will be required to sign a waiver at this time.
 If you plan to pick up a packet for a friend or family member, please bring a signed and notarized waiver.